 - High Fees

 Active investing relies on skills and experience.
 So how does it work?
-Well, you would essentially give your money to a manager whose main goal is to outperform (or beat) a certain index.
-But that doesn’t always happen.
+Well, you would essentially give your money to a manager whose main goal is to outperform (or beat) a certain index, but that doesn’t always happen.
 Depending on the manager’s success, they may provide more (or less) return than a relative index.
-Because the market may not always go—or behave—according to the manager’s plan, there’s more room for human error.
-Since active managers are really hands-on (and dealing with a great amount of stress to try and get you the best return), this type of investing approach tends to be a lot more costly by comparison.
+Because the market may not always behave according to the manager’s plan, there’s more room for human error.
+Since active managers are really hands-on and dealing with a great amount of stress to try and get you the best return, this type of investing approach tends to be a lot more costly by comparison.